MaggieWalsh/walsh_and_co/README.md

       ![links](docs/links.png)

   * ## Deployment

+     I chose to create this project in VS Code rather than Gitpod.
+This is why there is no instructions related to Gitpod.

       1. On GitHub, navigate to your site's repository.
       2. Under your repository name, click  *Settings*.
       3. In the left sidebar, click Pages.